Alliedium/awesome-terraform/02-proxmox-k3s-ansible-with-modules/README.md

 and `terraform-repl` and `tfrepl` from https://github.com/paololazzari/terraform-repl and https://github.com/andreineculau/tfrepl

-## A quick walk-though the architecture of the configuration
+## A quick overview of the configuration architecture
 ### k3s-ansible Ansible playbook
 (https://github.com/techno-tim/k3s-ansible)
 is an Ansible playbook for installing k3s cluster on already provisioned